Skip to main content

 Two athletes compete at the 2024 Boxing Ontario Golden Gloves Provincial Championship on Oct.
 4, 2024.
 (Sanjay Maru/CTV News Windsor)

-With her unanimous decision victory at the 2024 Golden Gloves Provincial Championships, Canty hopes she did enough to impress the selection committee for the 2024 Boxing Canada National Championships — which are taking place close to home.
+With her unanimous decision victory at the 2024 Golden Gloves Provincial Championships, Canty has now qualified for the 2024 Boxing Canada National Championships starting Oct.
+19 — conveniently taking place not far from her home.

 A total of 136 boxers from 48 clubs competed across 107 fights.